 Base Salary.
 Base salaries for our executive officers are set with regard to the level of the position within our company, the individual's performance in recent periods, and the executive's potential for continued development within our global organization.
 The base salary levels, and any increases or decreases to those levels for each executive, are reviewed and approved each year by our compensation committee.
 Such adjustments may be based on factors such as the overall performance of our company, new roles and responsibilities assumed by the executive, the performance of the executive officer's area of responsibility, the executive officer's impact on strategic goals, the length of service with our company, or revisions to our compensation philosophy.
-However, there is no specific weighting applied to any one factor in setting the level of base salary, and the process ultimately relies on the subjective exercise of our compensation committee 's judgment.
-Although salaries are generally targeted at market median, based on our peer group and relevant compensation survey data, our compensation committee may also take into account historical compensation, internal equity among other executives, potential as a key contributor, and special recruiting situations.
+However, there is no specific weighting applied to any one factor in setting the level of base salary, and the process ultimately relies on the subjective exercise of our compensation committee may also take into account historical compensation, internal equity among other executives, potential as a key contributor, and special recruiting situations.
 We believe that providing base salaries at or near the median of our peer group and Mercer's broader market survey will enable us to remain competitive for qualified executive officers while avoiding paying amounts in excess of what we believe necessary to attract and retain such executive officers.
 In 2010 and 2011, following a pay freeze in 2009, all of our executive officers received base salary increases due primarily to their new and greater scope of responsibilities associated with our transformative PCB Combination and their duties in a global organization with over \$1 billion in annual revenues.

-Base Salaries for Fiscal Year 2010.
-Base salary deliberations for the 2010 fiscal year were conducted from December 2009 to March 2010.
+Base Salaries for Fiscal Year 2010 Base salary deliberations for the 2010 fiscal year were conducted from December 2009 to March 2010.